pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 In general, the unspecified elements of sparse tensors have domain-specific interpretations:
-- In Linear Algebra domain, the unspecified elements are zero valued.
+- In Linear Algebra domain, the unspecified elements are zero-valued.
 - In Graph domain, the unspecified elements of adjacency matrices represent non-edges.
 In this document, a non-edge corresponds to an unspecified fill value.